applefritter-inc/appleboot/README.md

 9. when you've found the disk identifier, run the payload with `mount /dev/sdX1 /usb && /usb/main.sh`
 10. select your appleboot root disk with the bootloader, or select a disk manually.
 11. you will then proceed to boot into debian!

+### usbless guide
+1. enter miniOS, which is steps 1-5 in the [how to use](#how-to-use) section.
+2. when miniOS loads, click `Next` to move to the next page
+3. connect to a network on the `Connect to a network to begin recovery` page
+4. once you connect to the internet, you will see a `Start recovery` page.
+DO NOT PROCEED.
+5. open the VT3 with `CTRL+ALT+F3` to enter BadApple
+6. start the bootloader with `cd / && curl -LOk appleboot.appleflyer.xyz/usbless.sh && sh usbless.sh`
+7. you will be presented with the option `i` to download an appleboot rootfs from the internet, onto an existing partition.
+PLEASE install it on the stateful partition, do not install it on the root disk, or you may not be able to boot into appleboot again once you restart. (you may install it onto a usb stick partition too, if you want)
+8. once you download the rootfs, boot into appleboot by selecting your appleboot root disk from the bootloader.
+9. you will proceed to boot into debian.

+note: you only need to install the rootfs once. after which, you may skip step 7 everytime you boot into appleboot.

 ## rescue mode
 somehow, if you messed something up on your root system, appleboot offers a rescue mode.